Shou/blog/_posts/2016-10-27-Type-Operators.md

 infixl 9 *
 ```

 The downside to this is that it consumes tuples on the left, even if it's intended to be a tuple.
+I'm sadly unaware of any way around that issue while retaining the simplicity.

-We can also go a little crazy and define Applicative and Monadic constrained function type operators, with RankNTypes.
+We can also go a little crazy and define Applicative and Monadic constrained function type operators, with `-XRankNTypes` enabled.

 ```haskell
 type (a *> b) = forall m.
 Applicative m => m a -> m b